golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 For maps, keys from overriding files have precedence over the base ones.
 In the case of lists, when merging lists from two files, the override values are simply concatenated to the base list.
 If required, this behaviour can be made configurable (e.g. to enable overriding the entire list instead).

-[TODO: describe how these files can be composed (CLI, file system hierarchy)]

 ### GAOM object state
 The entities and resources in a Golem application follow a certain lifecycle - they get provisioned, they remain active, they get removed/terminated.
 The application elements represented by the object graph shall have their **state** represented in the _engine_.
 The **state** represents the stage of lifecycle in which an application element is at a given moment in time.
 Following states are considered: